 Prof. Dr.-Ing.
 Jürgen Ziegler

-Jürgen Ziegler is a full professor in the Department of Computer Science and Applied Cognitive Science at the University of Duisburg-Essen where he directs the Interactive Systems Research Group.
-His main research interests lie in the areas of human-computer interaction, human-AI cooperation, recommender systems, information visualization, and health applications.
+Jürgen Ziegler is a senior full professor in the Faculty of Computer Science at the University of Duisburg-Essen where he is conducting research in the field of Intelligent Interactive Systems.
+His main research interests lie in the areas of human-computer interaction, human-AI cooperation, recommender systems, social media, and information visualization.

-Jürgen Ziegler holds a diploma degree in electrical engineering and biocybernetics from the University of Karlsruhe and a doctoral degree from the University of Stuttgart.
-Prior to joining the University, he was head of the Competence Center for Software Technology and Interactive Systems at the Fraunhofer Institute for Industrial Engineering in Stuttgart.
-Among various other scientific functions he is currently editor-in-chief of i-com - Journal of Interactive Media (De Gruyter) and chair of the German Special Interest Group on User-Centred Artificial Intelligence.
+Jürgen Ziegler holds a doctoral degree from the University of Stuttgart the subject of formal user interface design methodology.
+Prior to joining the University of Duisburg-Essen, he was head of the Competence Center for Software Technology and Interactive Systems at the Fraunhofer Institute for Industrial Engineering (IAO) in Stuttgart.
+In addition to numerous scientific functions at leading international venues, he was founding editor and editor-in-chief of i-com - Journal of Interactive Media (De Gruyter) from 2001 until 2021.
+He is the founding chair and current vice-chair of the German Special Interest Group on User-Centred Artificial Intelligence.

 Journal of Interactive Media